brittrohrer/html200-adopt-a-dog/README.md

+# Adopt A Dog

-an adoption source to browse available dogs and make an adoption
+## An adoption source to browse dogs available for adoption in Seattle.

+This website is designed to help